 Group discussion outside of class is encouraged.
 However, all work submitted in this course must be your own and produced exclusively for this course.
 Copying or paraphrasing information or ideas from any source, print or electronic, without citation, is plagiarism.
 The use of sources (ideas, quotations, paraphrases) must therefore be properly acknowledged and documented.
-Although some aspects of the research project require group work (in-lab exercises, design, experimental materials, data collection, and analysis), group collaboration on written assignments (e.g., lab homework, drafts, extra credit papers, final paper) is absolutely prohibited-the work you turn in must be solely your own.
+Although some aspects of the research project require group work (in-lab exercises, design, study materials, data collection, and data analysis), group collaboration on written assignments (e.g., lab homework, drafts, final paper) is absolutely prohibited-the work you turn in must be solely your own.
 If we receive papers that have substantial portions matching in text, if one paper appears to have text from another paper with only minor modifications, or if your paper has portions of text that have been taken from published or public sources without proper acknowledgment, you will be in danger of failing the assignment and the course and being reported to Office of Student Conduct and Community Standards.
-We will be reading your papers very closely because it is our goal to note formatting details and responsiveness to draft suggestions; therefore, this is definitely not the class where you would want to take the risk of turning in work that is not your own!
+We will be reading your papers very closely because it is our goal to note content and formatting details and responsiveness to draft suggestions; therefore, this is definitely not the class where you would want to take the risk of turning in work that is not your own!

-In addition to turning in hard copies of your written assignments to your lab instructor in lab, you will be required to submit all of your individual written work to SafeAssign.
+You will be required to submit all of your individual written work to SafeAssign.
 This technology will be used to prevent plagiarism, protect the originality of student work, ensure a level playing field, and make you more aware of and knowledgeable about plagiarism.
 When you submit papers, they are checked against SafeAssign's comprehensive databases of source material (which includes published sources, websites, other students' papers, etc.).
 The papers are then delivered to us, along with reports about how original the papers statistically appear to be.

-Likewise, cheating on quizzes will not be tolerated.
+Likewise, cheating on quizzes will NOT be tolerated.
 If you cheat on a quiz, you will be in danger of failing the assignment and the course and being reported to Office of Student Conduct and Community Standards.